 Tennant Creek is 110 km to the north of the Devils Marbles with a population of approximately 8,000 people.
 It is the 5th largest town along the Stuart highway.

-Tennant Creek has a busy community presence as the service hub for surrounding cattle stations, travelers passing through and the local township.
+Tennant Creek has a busy community presence as the service hub for surrounding cattle stations, travellers passing through and the local township.
 It’s an interesting little town founded in the early days of the Northern Territory goldrush.

-Read next: All Roads lead to Tennant Creek-
+Read next: All Roads lead to Tennant Creek

 Camp overnight at the Devils Marbles